The Final 2016 Debate — Trump Was Right

 Clinton declared, for the benefit of her gender gap constituency, “I strongly support Roe v.
 Wade which guarantees a constitutional right to a woman to make decisions about her health care…”

-No, actually SCOTUS created a right to abortion – there was and remains no constitutional right to take the life of an unborn child.
+No, actually SCOTUS created a right to abortion – there was and remains no constitutional right to take the life of babies before birth.
 Trump reiterated that he would nominate judges who would support returning the abortion question to the states.

 On Roe, Trump was right…